ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 Consider the following when reviewing the pattern:

-- Network connectivity from on-premises to the IBM Cloud environments is considered as out of scope for this pattern.
+- Network connectivity from on-premises to the {{site.data.keyword.cloud_notm}} environments is considered as out of scope for this pattern.
 - Zerto will not impact the operation of your VMs.
 This is because Zerto captures change data while it is still in the memory of the ESX host on its way to a datastore.
 The only time this is not the case is during the initial sync or a delta sync.
 - For more information on the Zerto components see the following:
    - [Technical_Specifications](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr).